 CONFIDENTIALITY OF DATA AND MICS DOCUMENTS

-The Household Survey Consultant should respect the confidentiality of the MICS data as well as any country specific or global MICS documents that will be produced throughout the MICS process.
+The Household Survey Consultant should maintain the confidentiality of the MICS data as well as any country specific or global MICS documents that will be produced throughout the MICS process.
 The Consultant can only use the MICS related documents and the datasets for the tasks related to these terms of reference.

 ESTIMATED DURATION OF THE CONTRACT